chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 <a class="anchor" id="day3"></a>

 ### Day 3: Binary Diagnostic
-I think day 3 was when things start getting hard for me!
+I think day 3 was when things started getting hard for me!
 Or at least the part 2, and as mentioned at the start, this thing takes time, so while there is definitely better a cleaner way for it, I have decided to leave my hacky solution int with the many if else, I'd grade myself poorly on this one, but hey its a festive game, so I'll take it easy.

 ```python
 ### part 1